Advertising

 • Poor ad performance contributes to the use of ad blockers.

-This section describes each of the three ADA metrics in more detail, including the thresholds used for flagging heavy ads.
+This section describes each of the three performance metrics in more detail, including the thresholds used for flagging heavy ads.

 1. Total Bytes — the total number of bytes (KB) downloaded over the network for all ad-related assets, including HTML, JS, CSS, images, analytics calls, etc. Total Bytes thresholds are clearly defined in the Microsoft Display ad specs and shown below.